Loading...

 (a) 0.5 (b) 1.5 (c) 2.5 (d) 2

-Solution: Take positive as up so the initial velocity is positive $v_0=+10\,{\rm m/s}$.
+Solution: Let’s take upward as the positive direction, so the initial velocity is positive $v_0=+10\,{\rm m/s}$.
 The velocity kinematic equation $v=v_0-gt$ gives us the velocity at any moment.
-We are asked for the time when the velocity is $5\,{\rm m/s}$ downward means $v=-5\,{\rm m/s}$ (Notice the negative sign).
-Substituting this information into the above velocity equation and solving for time gets $t$ \begin{gather*} v=v_0-gt \\\\ -5=10-(10)t \\\\ \Rightarrow \quad t=1.5\,{\rm s}\end{gather*} Hence, the correct answer is (b)
+We are asked to find the time when the velocity is $5\,{\rm m/s}$ downward, which means $v=-5\,{\rm m/s}$ (Note the negative sign).
+Substituting this information into the above velocity equation and solving for time, we get $t$: \begin{gather*} v=v_0-gt \\\\ -5=10-(10)t \\\\ \Rightarrow \quad t=1.5\,{\rm s}\end{gather*} Hence, the correct answer is (b).

 Problem (12): A car is moving at a constant speed of $54\,{\rm km/h}$ along a straight path.
 It applies brakes and stops after traveling a distance of $22.5\,{\rm m}$.
 How long is the stopping time?